-A suggested form to be used for no representative, about unsafe and unpractices and unsatisfactory arrangements. nhealthy conditions and working Number: 2 0 1 e) of conditions and working practices considered or welfare at work considered to be unsatisfactory.
-Date and time of inspection or matter observed: Particulars of matter(s) notified to employer or hi appropriate): is representative (include location where Name(s) of safety representative(s) notifying mat ter(s) to employer (or his representative: Remedial action taken (with date) or explanation safety representative(s): if not taken.
-This information to be relayed to the (This record does not imply that the conditions as welfare at work are satisfactory) re safe and healthy or that the arrangements for Signature(s) of safety representative(s): Date: Record of receipt of form by the employer (or his representative) Signature: Date:
+A suggested form to be used for notifying the employer, or their representative, about unsafe and unhealthy conditions and working practices and unsatisfactory arrangements for welfare at work - F2533

+Safety Representativ e: Report Form Notification to the employer (or his representative) of conditions and working practices considered to be unsafe or unhealthy and of arrangements for welfare at work considered to be unsatisfactory.
+Number: Date of inspection: Time of inspection: Particulars of matter(s) notified to emappropriate): nployer or his representative (include location where name(s) of safety representative(s) n otifying matter(s) to employer (or his representative: Remedial action taken (with date) or e to the safety representative(s): explanation if not taken.
+This information to be relayed (This record does not imply that the carrangements for welfare at work are Signature(s) of safety representative Signature: Date: Record of receipt of form by the emp

-Regulation 5 Inspection of the workplace
+Regulation 5: Inspection of the workplace

-- (1) Safety representatives shall be entitled to inspect the workplace or a part of it if they have given the employer or his representative reasonable notice in writing of their intention to do so and have not inspected it, or that part of it, as the case may be, in the previous three months; and may carry out more frequent inspections by agreement with the employer. - (2) Where there has been a substantial change in the conditions of work (whether because of the introduction of new machinery or otherwise) or new information has been published by the Health and Safety Commission or the Health and Safety Executive relevant to the hazards of the workplace since the last inspection under this Regulation, the safety representatives after consultation with the employer shall be entitled to carry out a further inspection of the part of the workplace concerned notwithstanding that three months have not elapsed since the last inspection. - (3) The employer shall provide such facilities and assistance as the safety representatives may reasonably require (including facilities for independent investigation by them and private discussion with the employees) for the purpose of carrying out an inspection under this Regulation, but nothing in this paragraph shall preclude the employer or his representative from being present in the workplace during the inspection. - (4) An inspection carried out under section 123 of the Mines and Quarries Act 1954(a) [or regulation 40 of the Quarries Regulations 1999](b) shall count as an inspection under this Regulation. - (a) 1954 c.70. - (b) Inserted by the Quarries Regulations 1999.
+- (1) afety representatives shall be entitled to inspect the workplace or a part of it if they have given the employer or his representative reasonable notice in writing of their intention to do so and have not inspected it, or that part of it, as the case may be, in the previous three months; and may carry out more frequent inspections by agreement with the employer. - (2) Where there has been a substantial change in the conditions of work (whether because of the introduction of new machinery or otherwise) or new information has been published by the Health and Safety Commission or the Health and Safety Executive relevant to the hazards of the workplace since the last inspection under this Regulation, the safety representatives after consultation with the employer shall be entitled to carry out a further inspection of the part of the workplace concerned notwithstanding that three months have not elapsed since the last inspection. - (3) The employer shall provide such facilities and assistance as the safety representatives may reasonably require (including facilities for independent investigation by them and private discussion with the employees) for the purpose of carrying out an inspection under this Regulation, but nothing in this paragraph shall preclude the employer or his representative from being present in the workplace during the inspection. - (4) An inspection carried out under section 123 of the Mines and Quarries Act 1954(a) [or regulation 40 of the Quarries Regulations 1999](b) shall count as an inspection under this Regulation. - (a) 1954 c.70. - (b) Inserted by the Quarries Regulations 1999.

-Guidance Frequency and organisation of inspections
+Frequency and organisation of inspections